 Eurofighter Typhoon delivers an enviable level of flexibility and efficiency.
 Only Eurofighter Typhoon possesses both adequate weapon availability (up to 6 bombs whilst also carrying six missiles, a cannon and a targeting pod) and sufficient processing power to simultaneously support missile in-flight updates and bomb in-flight targeting.
 True swing-role capability.

-The aircraft is designed to be upgraded and extended to provide decades of effective use.
-Combining a proven, agile airframe built from stealth materials with the latest sensor, control and weapons systems delivers the optimum combat capability – both beyond visual range (BVR) and in close combat.
+The aircraft is designed to be upgraded and extended in order to provide decades of effective use.
+Combining a proven, agile airframe built from stealth materials with the latest sensor, control and weapons systems delivers optimum combat capability – both beyond visual range (BVR) and in close combat.

 The weapons systems, navigation technologies and control infrastructure are all designed to be upgraded, to continue to enhance the overall performance of the aircraft.

 The aircraft is built with advanced composite materials to deliver a low radar profile and strong airframe.
 Only 15% of the aircraft’s surface is metal, delivering stealth operation and protection from radar-based systems.
 Pilots were included in the design from the earliest stages to develop a deliberately unstable airframe that can still be flown effectively.
 This delivers both superior manoeuvrability at subsonic speeds and efficient supersonic capability to support the widest range of combat scenarios.

 from each of the two